Mathematician in the Financial Markets

 Then there’s Risk Management.
 After the 2008 crisis, “winging it” stopped being an option.
 Banks need to know, with a high degree of mathematical certainty, how much they could lose if the market takes a dive.
 This requires sophisticated probability theory and statistics to model “fat tails”—those rare but catastrophic events that standard models often miss.

-Beyond pricing and risk, we’re heavily involved in Algorithmic Trading, where we use optimization and signal processing to execute trades in milliseconds, and Portfolio Optimization, where we use linear algebra to find the best possible balance between return and risk.
+Beyond pricing and risk, mathematicians heavily involved in Algorithmic Trading, where we use optimization and signal processing to execute trades in milliseconds, and Portfolio Optimization, where we use linear algebra to find the best possible balance between return and risk.

 The Many Flavors of Quants